Shape-constrained density estimation with Wasserstein projection: Introduction

 A popular approach to this problem is maximum likelihood estimation.
 Assuming that each element of $\cF$ has a density with respect to the Lebesgue measure (to be identified with the distribution itself), the (nonparametric) {\it maximum likelihood estimator} (MLE) is defined as the solution to the optimization problem

 provided that it is well-posed.
 In the monotone case, this leads to {\it Grenander's estimator} introduced in \cite{G56}.
-The log-concave was studied in \cite{W02} if not earlier.
-Both, and other, shape constraints have been intensively studied in the literature, see \cite{D24, HWR26, S18, SS18} and the references therein.
+The log-concave case was studied in \cite{W02}.
+Both, and other, shape constraints have been intensively studied in the literature, see for example the monograph \cite{GJ14} and the references \cite{D24, HWR26, S18, SS18}.

 In this paper, we study an alternative approach to the estimation problem, by using {\it optimal transport} \cite{S15, V03, V08}.
 For $p \geq 1$, let $\cW_p(\mu, \nu)$ be the {\it $p$-Wasserstein distance} between distributions $\mu$ and $\nu$ on $\bR$ (necessary concepts in optimal transport will be reviewed in Section \ref{sec:OT}).
-Let $\mu_n := \sum_{i = 1}^n \frac{1}{n} \delta_{X_i}$ be the empirical distribution of the data.
+Let $\mu_n := \sum_{i = 1}^n (1/n)\delta_{X_i}$ be the empirical distribution of the data.
 Our {\it Wasserstein projection estimator} is defined by

 which may be regarded as a special case of the {\it minimum Kantorovich estimator} \cite{BBR06}.
 In order that the Wasserstein projection estimator exists uniquely (see Theorem \ref{thm:Wasserstein.projection}), we assume (i) $p > 1$, (ii) distributions in $\cF$ have finite $p$-th moment, and (iii) $\cF$ is closed with respect to $\cW_p$ and is {\it displacement convex} in the sense of McCann \cite{M94}.
 These conditions not only guarantee that \eqref{eqn:Wasserstein.projection.intro} is a convex optimization problem, but also accommodate a wide variety of shape constraints.
 In most of the paper, we restrict further to the case $p = 2$, where the Wasserstein projection satisfies a desirable Lipschitz property with respect to $\cW_2$.
-From this, finite sample performance of the estimator can be established using known results on convergence of empirical distributions with respect to the Wasserstein distance (Propositions \ref{prop:rate1} and \ref{prop:log.concave.bounds}).
+From this, finite sample performance of the estimator in Wasserstein distance can be established using known results on convergence of empirical distributions (Propositions \ref{prop:rate1} and \ref{prop:log.concave.bounds}).

 Maximum likelihood estimation \eqref{eqn:nonparametric.MLE} and Wasserstein projection estimation \eqref{eqn:Wasserstein.projection.intro} differ in the choice of the underlying geometry on the space of probability measures.
 While maximum likelihood estimation may be regarded as a projection with respect to the Kullback--Leibler divergence, Wasserstein projection incorporates the underlying Euclidean geometry of the state space.
 This leads to different behaviors of the estimators, especially in the misspecified setting.